 List Iteration

-liter.RdA thin wrapper around mapply() that iterates
+liter() is a thin wrapper around mapply() intended

-over paired .x and .y values.
+specifically for paired .x and .y values

 If .y is missing and .x is named,